Re7orm/Roblox-Game-Logger/README.md

 ## Get in Contact with me

-Discord: reformslayz (It might take me a while to reply)
+Discord: chairm4n (It might take me a while to reply)